eddie8615/ABI_research/README.md

 fetching from podcast sources.

 ## Development Log
+### 1 Mar 2022
+Useful command that makes virtual environment for jupyter notebook. `pip install ipykernel` to install the package to the venv in the project.
+Then, command `python -m ipykernel install --name={env_name} --user` after activate the venv.

 ### 25 Feb 2022
 Python file `audio_crop.py` is about preparation of MSP audio files separating them into training, validation and testing set The data was produced but cannot be shown in public.